 The noise level should never be excessive in residence halls.
 Students, with the assistance of Resident Advisors, are responsible for keeping order and maintaining quiet.
 In fraternities, the president should be responsible for enforcement.
 If the problem cannot be handled at this level, the offender(s) should be reported to the Dean of Students.
-Specifically in regard to music and video games, while there is no desire to keep a student from enjoying his sound equipment, limits must be set which allow other students the freedom to study or sleep in the comfort of their rooms, free from outside disturbance.
+Specifically in regard to music and video games, while there is no desire to keep a student from enjoying his sound or gaming equipment, limits must be set which allow other students the freedom to study or sleep in the comfort of their rooms, free from outside disturbance.
 Abuse of the privilege to use a music player or game console will lead to restrictions or to the withdrawal of the privilege to have such equipment in the residence halls.
 This decision is made by the Dean of Students and the Chairman of the Student Court.

 Proper care of College property is expected of all students.